How Infogrid Helped NHS Secure Vaccine & Drug Stocks and Enhance Patient Safety

 For example, a check of a medicine’s storage temperature every 24 hours would fail to promptly catch any temperature fluctuations that occurred between those checks due to hot weather or an intermittent power outage.
 This could lead to compromised medicine, which could threaten patient safety.

-Working with our Expert Partner Infogrid, Disruptive Technologies’ sensors are solving such problems today for the UK’s National Health Service (NHS) by creating an automated cold storage monitoring system.
+Working with our Expert Partner Infogrid, the Disruptive Technologies (DT) sensors are solving such problems today for the UK’s National Health Service (NHS) by creating an automated cold storage monitoring system.

 Built specifically around DT sensors, the Infogrid IoT system is simple to use and very low cost.
 No technical expertise is required to operate or set up the system in a healthcare facility.
-It can be up and running immediately as the perfect complement to DT's mini sensors.
+It can be up and running immediately as the perfect complement to the compact sensors.

 Retrofitting these sensors to existing assets takes seconds, so set-up for full buildings and hospitals can occur very quickly.
 Now installed in 120 National Health Service sites across multiple Trusts, the sensing system is focused on cold storage monitoring, with sensors applied to pharmacy refrigerators and freezers.
 It is automating daily hospital tasks such as medicine temperature checks, fire door monitoring, comfortable temperatures for patients, and much more.

-This has resulted in a quick ROI of fewer than three months for the National Health Service and significant improvements to patient care.
+This has resulted in a quick ROI of less than three months for the National Health Service and significant improvements to patient care.

-Thanks to Infogrid sensor-based solution, The National Health Service was able to:
+Thanks to the sensor-based solution, The National Health Service was able to:

 - Save 10,000 hours of nurse time in a year (1 Trust)

 - Achieve a 598% ROI within the first year of installation (based on 1 Trust losing £243,070 of drug stock in 2019)

 - Take immediate action thanks to real-time alerts